What are her qualifications?

 If anything feels unusual after treatment, I encourage patients to reach out so we can determine the best next step.

-Patient comfort, safety, and informed consent are always priorities.
+Patient comfort, safety, and informed consent are always my top priorities.

 Can I Work Out After My Session?